Our Board members have extensive professional experience both within Australia and internationally.

 Mr Matthews has extensive insurance and financial services experience in Australia, Canada, Japan and the United Kingdom (UK).

 He was previously with Aviva, most recently as Executive Director and Chairman, Developed Markets and prior to that Chief Executive Officer (CEO) of Aviva UK.
 Trevor has also held CEO positions with Friends Provident and Standard Life UK, both based in the UK, as well as Manulife Financial in Japan.

-Prior to that he had senior roles with National Australia Bank and Legal & General in Australia.
+Prior to that he had senior roles with Manulife in Canada and with National Australia Bank and Legal & General in Australia.